Antimicrobial Stewardship

 We’re working with leaders across industries and across the globe – including farmers, veterinarians, scientists and health care industry leaders – to develop long-term, responsible solutions.
 And we’re actively engaged in shaping science-based recommendations on responsible antibiotic use, animal welfare and the long-term sustainability of the food system.

-• Promote responsible antibiotic stewardship - When therapeutic use of antibiotics is required, non-medically important (animal-only) antimicrobials are the preferred – and most responsible – first choice.
+4. Promote responsible antibiotic stewardship – When therapeutic use of antibiotics is required, non-medically important (animal-only) antimicrobials are the preferred –and most responsible – first choice.
 These products were developed expressly for therapeutic use in animals and are not useful in human medicine.
 Their use does not create human health risk.

 Animal Health Strategy

-As noted, “Preventing infections in the first instance is the best way to achieve reduction and to minimize the need to use antimicrobials, as reducing the number of infections reduces the number of treatments needed.
+As noted, “Preventing infections in the first instance is the best way to minimize the need for antimicrobials, as reducing the number of infections reduces the number of treatments needed.
 This approach is supported by the Animal Health Strategy, as it is fully in line with the principle promoted by the philosophy that prevention is better than cure.
 A reduction in the instance of animal disease and zoonotic infections should also minimize the need for, and use of, antimicrobials.”1

 The following measures help prevent disease and reduce the need for antimicrobials in all species: